jgege/UNI-CSCU9V5/CSCU9V5.md

 - Processes are woken up from within V() (change state to ready)

-- Control is with t he CPU scheduler
+- Control is with the CPU scheduler

 ```java
 public class Semaphore {